-Divine Mercy Catholic Catholic School mission is to form the whole person – spiritually, socially, culturally, emotionally, and intellectually – guided by Christian values according to Christ’s example as found in the Gospel.
+Divine Mercy Catholic Catholic School mission is to form the whole person – mind, body and soul – guided by Christian values according to Christ’s example as found in the Gospel.

 - Divine Mercy Catholic is dedicated to passing on the beliefs and traditions of the Catholic Church.

 - Divine Mercy Catholic School serves your child with care for their whole being during the first critical educational years – spiritual, emotional, academic, and physical development.